-The subject property located at subject property of Gadsden and has a zoning designation of B 1, Neighborhood Business District.
+The subject property located at 601 East Meighan Boulevard, Gadsden, AL, 35903, is located within the corporate limits of the City of Gadsden and has a zoning designation of B 1, Neighborhood Business District.
 The City of Gadsden Chart of Permitted Uses, Chapter 130, Section 312(f) allows for a Medical Cannabis Dispensary as a "use by right" in a B-1, Neighborhood Business District.
 This letter does not exempt this use or property from any other requirements for permitting or licensing.

-A Medical Cannabis Dispensary, as proposed to be located at being a "use by right" in a B 1, Neighborhood Business District, is eligible to apply for a City of Gadsden business license only after the applicant has received a provisional Integrated Facility license or a provisional Medical Cannabis Dispensary license, as may be applicable, from the Alabama Medical Cannabis Commission.
+A Medical Cannabis Dispensary, as proposed to be located at 601 East Meighan Boulevard, Gadsden, AL, 35903, being a "use by right" in a B 1, Neighborhood Business District, is eligible to apply for a City of Gadsden business license only after the applicant has received a provisional Integrated Facility license or a provisional Medical Cannabis Dispensary license, as may be applicable, from the Alabama Medical Cannabis Commission.